theonlyduck/Content-Marketing/README.md

 # Content-Marketing

-Various contents written by me - including corporate blog posts, PR copy, and specialist articles.
+Various corporate blog posts, PR copy, and specialist articles written by me.

 I write a lot for PlanRadar's corporate blog (German) which focuses on information and developments in the construction and real estate sectors: https://www.planradar.com/de/author/johannes/